 Take 15 grams or 1 tablespoon of flaxseeds or chia seeds and mix with 45 grams or 3 tablespoons of water in a small bowl.
 Leave to stand for 5 minutes to thicken and use as you would eggs.

 Dairy milk can easily be replaced with soy, coconut, almond or rice milk.
-These milks are more viscous than dairy milk so you may need to reduce the amount used in the recipe so you don’t end up with slop!
+These kinds of milk are more viscous than dairy milk so you may need to reduce the amount used in the recipe so you don’t end up with slop!

-Plant oils like rape, sunflower, olive or coconut are a great ways to include fat in bread, without using butter.
-Likewise a vegan margarine can offer more tenderising properties than a liquid oil.
+Plant oils like rape, sunflower, olive or coconut are great ways to include fat in bread, without using butter.
+Likewise, vegan margarine can offer more tenderising properties than liquid oil.